ryfineZ/TurboIMS/README.md

 3.  **Toggle Features**: Turn the desired IMS features on or off.
 4.  **Apply**: Tap the "Apply Configuration" button.

+## Permissions

+- **READ_PHONE_STATE**: This permission is required to get the list of available SIM cards, allowing you to choose which one to configure.
+For more details on its usage, you can refer to the [source code](https://github.com/Mystery00/TurboIMS/blob/master/app/src/main/java/io/github/vvb2060/ims/MainViewModel.kt#L121-L138).

+## Credits

+- The app icon is based on an original design from [iconfont](https://www.iconfont.cn/collections/detail?cid=28924), modified for use in this project.

 ## Disclaimer

-This application modifies your device's carrier configuration.
+This application modifies your device'''s carrier configuration.
 Use it at your own risk.
 The developers are not responsible for any damage or loss of functionality.

 ## License